 Nacogdoches' Bert Rees Lighting Contest carries on beloved family tradition

-If you have or see outdoor Christmas lights you like, take a picture and enter it in the Bert Rees Lighting Contest.
-The late Bert Rees loved to decorate his homes for Christmas with lots and lots of lights.
+Nacogdoches' Bert Rees Lighting Contest carries on beloved famil - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
+ABC, 24/7, Telemundo - If you have or see outdoor Christmas lights you like, take a picture and enter it in the Bert Rees Lighting Contest.

 Comments